joladev/variadic.me/posts/2012-02-25-adventures-in-parsec-attoparsec.markdown

 	9: "12.629.125.116", 3655
 	10: "118.38.22.448", 3484

 Rank, IP, number of occurances.
 To get there, first we need a function that takes a bunch of loglines and gives us a data structure with each IP and the number of times it occured.
-To me this sounds like a perfect job for Data.Map.
+To me this sounds like a perfect job for Data.HashMap.
 And because too much laziness can be bad for you, we're using the strict implementation of it.

 ~~~~~{.haskell}
 -- I include the imports here so you can see what the qualifiers in front of functions stand